smscommunity/sms-guide/_game/shines/pianta/episode5.md

 To attain early cycle, you must talk to the final chuckster before he reaches the spot above.
 With nearly perfect execution, it is theoretically possible to achieve this without the final chuckster stopping at all.
 An example of this is shown [here.](https://i.imgur.com/8AOMuMy.mp4) This requires talking to the 2nd chuckster immediately, which can be done regardless of which direction the chuckster is facing on NTSC-U and NTSC-J because of their longer textboxes.
 However, due to PAL's short textboxes, the chuckster must be facing towards Mario, otherwise talking to the chuckster from behind will cause him to throw Mario an unintended direction.
 #### **Chuckster Manipulation**
+While talking to a chuckster, any other chuckster that is moving stops in place.
+While stopped, their walking timers continue to tick down.
+This means that the longer you talk to a chuckster, the more likely future chucksters are to stop at their next nodes.
 A thorough explanation of chuckster manipulation can be seen here:

 {% include yt.html id="IZTcoSITMis" %}
 The easiest way to attain early cycle is if he stops at node 2 and/or 3.
 The longer he stops, the more likely it is to attain early cycle.
 Without chuckster manipulation, the probability of him stopping at least once is 43.56%.
 However, some chuckster manipulation is inherently incurred by talking to the first three chucksters, which increases the probability of the final chuckster stopping at least once.